OUR SERVICES

 - The soft kind are more difficult to clean and adjust and will need replacement more often

-- Can help with pain caused by headaches, neck aches, and jaw issues
+- Worn consistently, night guards can protect your oral health and overall comfort, alleviating pain caused by headaches, neck aches, and jaw issues

 - Night guards should only be worn at night according to the instructions from Oliver Park Dental

-- Not intended for use in athletics or other recreational pursuits – they are not strong enough to provide proper
+- Not intended to serve as mouth guards in athletics or other recreational pursuits – they are not strong enough to provide proper oral health protection

 - Made of clear plastic and customized to the shape of the patient’s mouth using specialized orthodontic technology